Voltstro/Pootis-Bot/README.md

 # Bot Features

 Some current features that the bot can do.
-More feature are planed to be added
+More feature are planed to be added.

 - Multi Server Capabilities